vmware/burp-rest-api/README.md

 The following command line arguments are used only by the extension to configure the run mode and port number.

 `--burp.jar=<filaname.jar>` : Loads the Burp jar dinamically, and expose it through REST APIs.
-This flag is required.
+This flag works only on Java <= 1.8.
+Use the `burp-rest-api.sh` script for newer java versions.

 `--burp.ext=<filename.{jar,rb,py}` : Loads the given Burp extensions during application startup.
 This flag can be repeated.